Geralt0714/BigDataProject/README.md

 #### Run data cleaning process
 `./data_clean.sh`

-In this process, it will create directory ./Data and ./Datacleaned to store the raw data and data files after cleaning<br />
+In this process, it will create directory ./Data and ./Datacleaned to store the raw data and cleaned data files respectively<br />
-Those data files are stored locally, not in HDFS<br />
+These data files are stored locally, not in HDFS<br />

 For more data cleaning details, see DataInfo.md